Transparent dark purple Travel Guide by Insurte logo

 Remember that there are additional requirements you have to meet depending on the permit you're applying for (work, study, etc.).

-• Work permit for specialized employees.
+• Work permits for specialized employees.

 • Residence permit for spouses.